 As well as the aqueducts, the Parco degli Acquedotti incorporates a small section of the Via Latina.
 This was the Roman road that ran to Campania, pre-dating the nearby Via Appia Antica.
 Quite apart from the Roman remains, the park is a pleasant place for a peaceful stroll.
 When I visited there were just a few joggers and dog walkers and – bizarrely – hundreds of bright green parakeets.

 To get to Parco degli Acquedotti take the metro (Line A) to Subaugusta.
 The park is a 10-15 minute walk from the station.
-Alternatively, you can take a guided tour of the Appian Way and the Aqueducts.

 Where Else Can You See Aqueducts In Rome?